Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Experiments

 \subsection{Analysis}

-In this section, we present extensive ablation studies to analyze the components of our framework and how sensitive they are to various modeling choices.
-For this set of experiments and analysis, we only focus on the type (and attribute) prediction since it is less expensive than the time prediction (which requires an order of magnitude more GPU hours and GPT API calls) and their accuracies correlate well in our preliminary experiments.
-For GDELT, we only analyzed the predicate prediction and object prediction but not predicate-object joint prediction because the joint prediction is more expensive than---but correlates well with---the separate predictions.
+Now we present our analysis on GDELT.
+On GDELT, we focus on the predicate and object prediction.
+It is less expensive than the time and predicate-object prediction (which requires an order of magnitude more GPT hours and GPT API calls) but the results are well correlated in our pilot experiments.
+More analysis can be found in \cref{app:more_results}, including analysis on the other datasets.

-\paragraph{Analysis-I: About precision and recall.} The mean rank metric is only evaluated on the heldout tokens whose event types fall into the top $M$ proposals.
-But how many are there such tokens?
-This depends on how well the base autoregressive model has fit the data. \cref{fig:gdelt_basemodel_metrics} illustrates the mean average precision (MAP) and mean average recall (MAR) for a series of different $M$ values on GDELT data.
-MAP and MAR are popular evaluation metrics for information retrieval: intuitively, MAP measures the fraction of the predictions that are correct while MAR measures the fraction of the actual events that are covered by the predictions.
-The higher is the better.
-Their precise definitions (and formulas) for our setting can be found in \cref{app:metric}.

-As we can see in \cref{fig:gdelt_basemodel_metrics}, when $M$ increases, MAR monotonically increases but the change of MAP may not be monotonic (which is consistent with how MAP and MAR behave in other retrieval tasks).
-For predicate prediction, we found that $M=5$ yields a good balance between precision and recall as well as a low financial cost (i.e., GPT API calls).
-For object prediction, $M=50$ seems to give the best precision-recall balance but we chose $M=20$ due to the GPT API budget.
-For object prediction, both MAP and MAR are lower than 0.1 (but still significantly better than a random guess of 0.0015), indicating that this data is very difficult to model.

-\paragraph{Analysis-II: GPT-3.0-davinci vs.\@ GPT-3.5-turbo.} We compared the effectiveness of GPT-3.0-davinci and GPT-3.5-turbo on our event prediction task. \cref{fig:gdelt_gpt_compare_anhp} shows the results with ANHP as the base model: both of these state-of-the-art language models help improve the prediction accuracy but GPT-3.5 works significantly better than GPT-3.0.
-More comparisons using KE and DyRep as the base models could be found in \cref{fig:gdelt_gpt_compare_ke_dyrep} of \cref{app:more_results}.
-Besides, we observe similar results on Amazon dataset (see \cref{fig:gpt_compare_amazon} of \cref{app:more_results}).
+\paragraph{Analysis-I: About LLMs.} \Cref{sec:mainresult} only shows the results of the GPT-3.5 version of our framework. \Cref{fig:gdelt_gpt_compare_anhp} shows the results of the other versions with ANHP as the base model.
+These LLMs all help improve the prediction performance but GPT-3.5 and Llama work significantly better than GPT-3.
+Interestingly, the Llama version performs competitive to the GPT-3.5 version.
+Its strong performance demonstrates that our framework doesn't have to depend on black-box LLMs; indeed, it can excel with open-source LLMs like Llama.
+Note that Llama has considerably fewer parameters than GPTs.
+An important reason for its success may be the reinforcement learning from human feedback (RLHF) technique, which is adopted by GPT-3.5 and Llama-2-chat, but not by GPT-3.
+Further investigation may be an interesting direction for future work.